Pouya3/farm-project/README.md

 # farm-project

-a game whith cpp and qt like had day game!
+a game with cpp and qt like had day game!

 this is "Hay Night"